shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/README.md

 ## 4. Kernel/User Interaction

-The shared UAPI header is `include/shivam_char_ioctl.h`.
-The kernel module and user-space programs include the same ioctl definitions, fixed-width structures, ABI version, capacity limits, and mode flags.
+Both the module and the user-space tools include `include/shivam_char_ioctl.h`.
+That header is the ABI: ioctl numbers, capacity limits, mode flags, and the statistics structure all live there.

-Reads and writes are byte-stream operations.
-Writes are partial: if some space is available, the driver writes what fits and returns the byte count.
-If no space is available, blocking descriptors sleep and non-blocking descriptors return `EAGAIN`.
+Reads and writes behave like a byte stream.
+A write can be partial if the buffer does not have enough free space.
+That is deliberate, because callers of character devices need to be prepared for short I/O. If the buffer is empty or full and the descriptor is non-blocking, the driver returns `EAGAIN`.

 ## 5. Repository Structure